dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-features-concepts.md

 	}
 	// Wait for orchestration to start
 	client.WaitForOrchestrationStart(ctx, id)
-	// Schedule again, it should ignore creating the new orchestration id, err = client.ScheduleNewOrchestration(ctx, "SingleActivity", api.WithInput("World"), api.WithInstanceID(id), api.WithOrchestrationIdReusePolicy(reuseIDPolicy))
-	if err != nil {
+	// Schedule again.
+This time, the workflow is successfully started (not ignored), since the policy terminates the existing workflow with the id and starts a new one id, err = client.ScheduleNewOrchestration(ctx, "SingleActivity", api.WithInput("World"), api.WithInstanceID(id), api.WithOrchestrationIdReusePolicy(reuseIDPolicy)) if err != nil {
 		fmt.Println(err)